Davy Jones's locker: 21st century

 The concept of Davy Jones was combined with the legend of the Flying Dutchman in the Pirates of the Caribbean film series, in which Davy Jones's locker is portrayed as a purgatory place of punishment for those who crossed Davy Jones.
 Jones is portrayed as a captain assigned to ferry those drowned at sea to the afterlife before he corrupted his purpose out of anger at his betrayal by his lover, the sea-goddess Calypso.
 Davy Jones is portrayed as an enigma of the sea, featuring octopus tentacles for a beard and crab claw for a hand.

 The phrase has often been referenced comedically in the animated television series SpongeBob SquarePants, particularly by the show's ghostly personification of the Flying Dutchman.
 "Davy Jones's locker" has made occasional appearances in the cartoon as a literal gym locker used to contain souls and socks.
 One episode features Davy Jones from The Monkees claim ownership of the locker, as a pun on the pop singer's name.

 French singer Nolwenn Leroy recorded a song titled "Davy Jones" for her 2012 album Ô Filles de l'Eau.
 The English version contains the lines: "Davy Jones, oh Davy Jones / Where they gonna rest your bones / Down in the deep blue sea / Down in the deep blue sea..."

 In 2022 it was widely reported as referenced and explained by Mrs Justice Steyn to Rebekah Vardy in the Wagatha Christie trial.

-In One Piece, Rocks D. Xebec and Blackbeard are descendants of Davy Jones.
+In the manga series One Piece, a character named Davy D. Jones serves as a pivotal yet unseen presence.
+His descendants include Rocks D. Xebec and series antagonist Marshall D. Teach.